CenterDenmark/elexia-datamodel/guides/data provider/transformation_endpoints_guide.md

 ---

-## Step 6: Adding a Weather Area to a Site
+## Step 6: Adding a Weather Area to a Site(NOT YET IMPLEMENTED IN API)

+> **NOTE:** This has not yet been implemented in the API, so untill then data may simply be added directly on the site.

 A WeatherArea is a spatial region associated with a site, similar to a building.
 You can add a weather area to a site using the `/api/elexia/transformation/weatherarea` endpoint.
 The payload is simple: